datastax/ruby-driver/features/address_resolution/README.md

       |                  |                      |
 ```

+Default address resolution policy simply returns original address.
+This should
+be enough for most cluster setups, however, can present problems in environments
+like multi-region EC2, which would make ruby-driver use public ip address of
+cassandra instances even within the same datacenter.

 ## EC2 Multi-Region

 Consider a Cassandra multi-region setup on EC2.
 All nodes in this setup expose